Copyright © Paul Cammarata. All rights reserved

 I started to take a deeper dive into Stella’s and Mondrian’s work to get an understanding of how they evolved their art to the stages of geometric abstract.
 I wondered… what was the driver of their compositions?…color, space or was it an extreme abstract of something in reality.

-As I dove deeper into the creation of their work, I started to rediscover other abstract artist that I never took a close look at… particularly Mark Rothko and Josef Albers.
+As I dove deeper into the creation of their work, I started to rediscover other abstract artists that I never took a close look at… particularly Mark Rothko and Josef Albers.
 Who both took a look a color in a different way and for very different purposes.
 Josef Albers, the ultimate teacher of color with what I view as an interesting balance of art and graphic design.
 Mark Rothko’s “classic”period of using his work to pull an emotional response from each viewer.

 I kept studying all four of these artists and started to experiment in a digital format as a way of putting color, shape and tone into compositions that I would like to create in a tradition painting.
-I From a creative process stance, the exploration of creating these “digital sketches” was exhilarating and fulfilling… so much so that I thought, “why do I need to create a traditional painting when I can create what I am looking for on my computer!”
+From a creative process stance, the exploration of creating these “digital sketches” was exhilarating and fulfilling… so much so that I thought, “why do I need to create a traditional painting when I can create what I am looking for on my computer!”
 I have printed my Digital Art and Photo-painting on canvas and as a flat digital prints.
 I also consider other substrates and explore different ways to present this work.

 I hope you enjoy my art, my exploration and appreciate how I curated the work where I pay homage to Frank, Josef, Mark and Piet.